isnastish/mchat/README.md

-# Multi-client chat in Golang.
+# Multi-client chat in Go.